ajwalter/ae2pattern/README.md

 - root folder is ae2pattern
 - project name is patternlab2-example
 - run pattern library interface from /ae2patter/patternlab2-example/public/index.html
+-
+## Pattern Library also can be run from GitHub URL below to view PatternLab menu system to access componenets
+- This includes Example elements from PatternLab and new elements built for AE2 Project

-[Pattern Library Menu System](https://ae2pattern-andyjwalter.c9users.io/patternlab2-example/public/?p=templates-ae2-pattern-project) Right Click and open in new tab
+[Pattern Library Menu System](https://ajwalter.github.io/ae2pattern/patternlab2-example/public/?p=templates-ae2-pattern-project) Right Click and open in new tab
 - All Components built for Project have naming convention beginning "ae2"filename.
 - All Six Components reside in relevant Atomic folder structure and Library Menus name begins "AE2....".